asyapluggedin/asyaplugged.in/content/you.md

 I’m an interface designer & bodyhacker exploring the cybernetic interplay between human and machine.
 Originally from Moscow, I relocated to California in 2014 and now reside in South Pasadena.

-My creative practice revolves around Quantified Self representations, temporary magnet and chip "implant" manicures, and recently, tattoos (or as I see them, dermal HCI interfaces).
-I also practice restorative yoga from a cybernetic, accessibility-minded perspective.
+My creative practice revolves around Quantified Self representations, temporary magnet and chip "implant" manicures, and a restrorative yoga practice with a cybernetic, accessibility-minded perspective.

 As a counterculture teen blogger in Russia, I was among the earliest voices openly discussing intersectional feminism and LGBTQ+ issues online, inspiring a wave of activism that continues today.
 Since obtaining a Design Media Arts degree from UCLA, my career has spanned graphic design, web development, teaching programming, and a stint as a motorcycle food courier.